yellownz/aws-cloudformation/README.md

 This role sets the following facts that you can use subsequently in your roles:

-- `cloudformation['<stack-name']` - CloudFormation facts about the created stack.
+- `cloudformation['<stack-name>']` - CloudFormation facts about the created stack.
 This includes stack resources and stack outputs.
+- `cf_stack_facts` - CloudFormation facts about the created stack.
+This includes stack resources and stack outputs and is identical to the `cloudformation['<stack-name>']` fact.
 - `cf_s3_template_url` - S3 URL of the CloudFormation template.
 This is also printed at the end of the completion of this role.

 ## Macros